 A Network Diagram

 Update 04/18/2020: So many of you have asked for a network diagram, so I’ve added one to the article.
 However, I did randomize a few specifics on the VLANs and didn’t include my IP addresses for security reasons.
 Other than that here’s a network diagram for the tour of my home network!

 OK.
 So back to the network for a minute.
 I still use this HD Homerun Extend to distribute an antenna signal to all of my TVs and devices over Ethernet.
 PLEX integrates with this natively allows me to watch live TV anywhere in the house (or the world for that matter).

 I also still use the Homeseer Z-Net for connecting my Z-Wave devices to the Homeseer virtual machine.
-For those wondering, this is indeed nothing more than a Raspberry Pi with a Z-Wave Hat and some proprietary Homeseer software.
+For those wondering, this is indeed nothing more than a

 In the 2017 video I also mentioned that I had a dedicated exhaust fan in the server room running 24/7 to remove heat.
 This is still in place.
 However, I did upgrade the fan to a much larger CFM version just a few months ago.
 This dropped the temperature in this room by almost 20 degrees.